Top 5 DeFi Trends for 2022-2024

 Curve Finance's retro UI.

-Only started in January of 2020, Curve Finance has now seen its total TVL grow to over $3.7 billion from essentially nothing, in a single year.
+Only started in January of 2020, Curve Finance has now seen its total TVL grow to over $11 billion from essentially nothing in little over two years.

 Curve is a stablecoin exchange, which may be one reason why crypto asset owners have flocked to the platform.
 Because of the stability of the assets, stakers may expect to earn a more steady yield.